jussipalanen/boobank-java-spring/README.md

     - https://www.hetzner.com/
     - Microsoft Azure
 - Buy a plan, and create a new host (like Ubuntu & Linux virtual host)
+- Create both staging and live instances in the hosting provider (this feature is available in Kinsta)
+    - The staging server needs a secure VPN connection or something else method.
 - Install all of the required libraries and packages for this application:
     - Java
         - `sudo apt-get install openjdk-17-jdk openjdk-17-jre`